New Delhi: Climate

-Delhi features a humid subtropical climate (Köppen Cwa), with hot summers accompanied by frequent thunderstorms locally known as andhi, and cool winters that are characterized by dense fog.
+Delhi features a humid subtropical climate (Köppen Cwa), closely bordering a hot semi-arid climate (Köppen BSh), with hot summers accompanied by frequent thunderstorms locally known as andhi, and cool winters that are characterised by dense fog.
 The city's rainfall pattern is heavily influenced by the summer monsoon entering in late June and continuing till mid-September.
 Summers are long, extending from mid April to late September, with the monsoon season occurring in the middle of the summer.
 Winter starts in November and peaks in January.
 Winters are very mild.
 The annual mean temperature is around 25 °C; monthly daily mean temperatures range from approximately 13 to 34 °C. New Delhi's highest temperature ever recorded is 49.9 °C on 28 May 2024 at Met Delhi Mungeshpur while the lowest temperature ever recorded is -2.2 °C on 11 January 1967 at Indira Gandhi International Airport (formerly known as Palam Airport).
 The average annual rainfall is 774.4 mm and monsoon rainfall from June to September is about 640.4 mm, most of which is during the monsoons in July and August.